-Creating professional looking forms for your WordPress blog can be a bit of a finicky thing to do, especially if you’re not a developer.
+Creating professional looking forms for your WordPress website can be a bit of a finicky thing to do, especially if you’re not techy.

-There are a few free plugins available out there that can solve the problem of creating simple contact forms, but they don’t look that appealing, to be honest.In
+There are a few free plugins available out there that can solve the problem of creating simple contact forms, like Contact Form 7 and WPForms, but these offer limited options.

-Gravity Forms is a complete forms package for WordPress.
-Features include a built-in form builder, order forms, styles and layout, WordPress integration and more.
+Gravity Forms is a complete premium web forms package for WordPress.
+The features include –

-Last but certainly not least is WordFence, one of the most complete premium WordPress security plugins available.
+Last but certainly not least is WordFence, one of the most complete premium WordPress security plugins/services available.

-Anyone that uses WordPress for business should take security very seriously.
+Anyone that uses WordPress for their business should take security very seriously.

-Everything is vulnerable from themes, plugins, scripts and so on.
-WordFence is one plugin I use and recommend to folks serious about keeping their business website relatively safe from harm.
+WordFence Premium is one plugin I use and recommend to anyone serious about keeping their business website safe and secure.

 It’s a wrap

 Well, there you have it.
-A list of 15 awesome premium quality plugins to rock your WordPress site in 2017, and beyond.
+A list of the 10 awesome premium quality plugins to rock your WordPress site in 2019, and beyond.

 If you’re not using any of these, go ahead and give one or two of them a try.